Sunday, April 12, 2026

 “When power separates itself from the responsibility of representation, it can turn into tyranny very quickly.
 In fact, in the speech just now, my dear friend [and leader of the far-right Spanish party Vox] Santiago Abascal mentioned the tyrant in the making that you have in Spain,” Milei said.

-Despite recent struggles to lower inflation below two percent, Milei set a new objective in his speech and said he aims to eliminate inflation completely by the end of his term in 2027.
+Despite recent difficulties in pushing monthly inflation below two percent, Milei set a new objective, saying he aims to eliminate inflation completely by the end of his term in 2027.

 “Probably by the end of our term, in this first term, we will have completely exterminated it,” he said.